martin2844/gatsby-blog-auth/readme.md

    Then test user creation, what is it?
 Do we need it?
    Also revise trello card, still lots of thing missing, is payment a priority?

+   Need to add all billing info for user, so if user was created normally now we need to add information for payment.
+So basically make a checkout flow...
+This is important and great for learning.

+   1. First add all info to node api. // Allready added structure in pay.js
+   2. Then check via postman

+2. Checkout.js --> Begin form. //MUST ADD billing info to EDITPROFILE.js